kingfengji/eForest/README.md

 source activate eforest
 pip uninstall scikit-learn
 ```
-## Second step: checkout the scikit-learn codes
+## Step 2: checkout the scikit-learn codes
 The latest released version of sklearn until the code released is v0.19.1, you need to clone the code and check-out that version.
 That is, run the following command (you cannot install sklearn via pip/conda):
 ```
 git clone https://github.com/scikit-learn/scikit-learn.git
 cd scikit-learn
 git checkout tags/0.19.1 -b 0.19.1
 ```
-## Third step: Merge eforest code (this repo) into scikit-learn and install it.
+## Step 3: Merge eforest code (this repo) into scikit-learn and install it.
 Exit the folder and go to the folder containing the package, run the following command.
 ```
 sh copy_codes.sh